Search This Blog

 Colonel Frederick Beresford Everard Manning

-was born at Ramelton on 26th August 1896 to William Manning, Bank Cashier and Mary Elizabeth Manning nee O'Neill.
+Manning was born at Ramelton on 26th August 1896 to William Manning, Bank Cashier and Mary Elizabeth Manning nee O'Neill.
 He was registered as Edward Frederick Beresford Manning.
 His parents had married on 21st April 1896 at Macrory Memorial Presbyterian Church, Belfast.

 A brother, Woolrych Havelock-Allen (Manning) was born at 36 Rosevale Street, Belfast on 14th December 1897.

-In 1901 Everard (4) was living in house 37, Roseleigh Street, Clifton ward, Belfast with his parents and 2 siblings; O'Neill (3) and Muriel [Dorothy] (2 weeks).
+In 1901 Manning (4) was living in house 37, Roseleigh Street, Clifton ward, Belfast with his parents and 2 siblings; O'Neill (3) and Muriel [Dorothy] (2 weeks).
 The first name O'Neill is annotated on the hand-written census form and is presumably Woolrych Manning.

-In 1911 Everard (14) lived in house 59, Ballyholme Road, Bangor with his parents and 2 siblings; O'Neill (13) and Dorothy (9).
+In 1911 Manning (14) lived in house 59, Ballyholme Road, Bangor with his parents and 2 siblings; O'Neill (13) and Dorothy (9).
 The first name O'Neill is annotated on the hand-written census form and is presumably Woolrych Manning.

 The Belfast News-Letter of 22nd December 1913 reported on the prize-giving at the Bangor Endowed School.
-Everard 'gained honours in 5 subjects, and honour marks that would have entitled him to a prize but for the fact that he happened to be slightly over the limit of age'.
+Manning 'gained honours in 5 subjects, and honour marks that would have entitled him to a prize but for the fact that he happened to be slightly over the limit of age'.

-Everard joined the Belfast Banking Company in 1915 and is recorded as working in East End and Central branches.
+Manning joined the Belfast Banking Company in 1915 and is recorded as working in East End and Central branches.
 His father signed the Bankers Guarantee and gave his address as Windsor Avenue, Bangor.

 Belfast Bank - Bankers Guarantee Ledger sheet